We invest significant resources in ensuring that our solutions and products comply with existing government certifications and mandates.

 Certification & Accreditation (C&A) is a requirement for all federal IT systems.
 C&A applies to complete systems – hardware and software – in a specific environment, associated with specific policies and procedures.
 Certification is the technical evaluation of the system components as they relate to security, and accreditation is the formal acceptance of that system in its specific environment.

-Since C&A is environment-specific, no software, including solutions from Dell, can be generically certified and accredited, but must go through that process for each environment in which it is installed.
-Dell will provide copies of our products and assist organizations as requested in their specific C&A efforts for Dell solutions.
+Since C&A is environment-specific, no software, including our solutions, can be generically certified and accredited, but must go through that process for each environment in which it is installed.
+Upon request, we will provide copies of our products and assist organizations in their specific C&A efforts for our solutions.